-The #BeatPollution campaign raised awareness of the many forms of pollution and encouraged individuals, governments, businesses and civil society to commit to act and save lives around the world in the run-up to the 3rd UN Environment Assembly.
+The #BeatPollution campaign raised awareness of the many forms of pollution and encouraged individuals, governments, businesses and civil society to commit to act and save lives around the world in the run-up to the 3rd UN Environment Programme Assembly.
 Almost 2.5 million pledges by citizens were made on web and social media.

-About 400 voluntary commitments were submitted by the end of December 2017 from governments, civil society and business as part of UN Environment's #BeatPollution campaign.
+About 400 voluntary commitments were submitted by the end of December 2017 from governments, civil society and business as part of UN Environment Programme's #BeatPollution campaign.
 A total of 69 governments, 97 civil society organizations and 23 businesses provided details of their current and future actions for tackling pollution.
 The majority of government commitments include policies and actions for directly controlling pollution at source, building resource efficient, circular economies and raising public awareness.
-Overall, commitments fall into four broad categories:
+Overall, these commitments fall into four broad categories:

-- a.
-Expanding existing pollution reduction and control activities and policies - b.
-Removing barriers - c.
-Increasing awareness through education and targeted, public awareness campaigns - d.
-Investing in research and development systems contributing to water purification, extending product lifespan through sustainable design, and removal of lead in paints, among others.
+- a. expanding existing pollution reduction and control activities and policies; - b. removing barriers; - c. increasing awareness through education and targeted, public awareness campaigns; and - d. investing in research and development

-Tackling pollution through voluntary commitments cuts across all environmental areas: air pollution, chemicals and waste represent nearly 60% of the commitments; 17 percent are about tackling marine and coastal pollution, especially marine litter and plastics; 8% target freshwater pollution and 7% land and soil (Figure 3).
+Tackling pollution through voluntary commitments cuts across all environmental areas: air pollution and chemicals and waste represent nearly 60% of the commitments; 17% on marine and coastal pollution, especially marine litter and plastics; 8% target freshwater pollution and 7% land and soil (Figure 3).